vikalpmehta/topic-modelling-of-COVID-tweets-using-python/README.md

 This produced fantastic results. after that we used lexicons available with python to classify tweets in sentiments using VADER.
 Visualization was performed using Tableau.

+You can check the code for semi supervised topic modelling and sentiment analysis in python file.
+We downloaded the data using twitter API. any data with twitter text will run fine on this code.